Dogon people: Castes

 There are two endogamous castes in Dogon society: the smiths and the leather-workers.
 Members of these castes are physically separate from the rest of the village and live either at the village edge or outside of it entirely.
 While the castes are correlated to profession, membership is determined by birth.
 The smiths have important ritual powers and are characteristically poor.
 The leather-workers engage in significant trade with other ethnic groups and accumulate wealth.
 Unlike norms for the rest of society, parallel-cousin marriage is allowed within castes.
 Caste boys do not get circumcised.

 Circumcision

-In Dogon thought, males and females are born with both sexual components.
+In Dogon thought, men and women are born with both sexual components.
 The clitoris is considered male, while the foreskin is considered female.
 (Originally, for the Dogon, man was endowed with a dual soul.
 Circumcision is believed to eliminate the superfluous one.)
 Rites of circumcision enable each sex to assume its proper physical identity.